r0b0t1cu/ZX-Spectrum-27C512-EPROM-Adapter/README.md

 ✅ **Working / tested on real hardware**

 This is not an original design — it is a compiled version of existing community adapter concepts.
+Based on existing open ZX Spectrum ROM adapter ideas.
+Thanks to the ZX hardware community for inspiration.

 ## ROM Bank Info